 The Beckman Oral Motor Protocol uses assisted movement and stretch reflexes to quantify response to pressure and movement, range, strength, variety and control of movement for the lips cheeks, jaw, tongue and soft palate.
 The assessment is based on clinically defined functional parameters of minimal competence and does not require the cognitive participation of the individual.
 Because these components of movement are functional, not age specific, the protocol is useful with a wide range of ages (birth to geriatric) and diagnostic categories.

 Beckman Oral Motor Therapy which addresses issues concerning Oral Motor Patterns and Oral Motor Impairments.

-Suzanne Bledsoe, SLP, and Allyn Lowry, SLP, are both trained in the Beckman Oral Motor assessment and treatment.
+Suzanne Bledsoe, SLP, Jo Ellen Colvin, SLP, and Chelsy Roberts, SLP, are trained in the Beckman Oral Motor assessment and treatment.

 PATH Intl.
 Registered Therapist

 Kristi Lowery, OTR/L is Hope Landing’s PATH Intl.
 Registered Therapist